pelumiadebayo/T4dWallet/README.md

    ```bash
    git checkout -b feature/your-feature-name
    ```
 3. Make your changes and commit them.
 There can only be one commit per pull request.
-Use 'git ammend' to make chages to your commits if need be:
    ```bash
    git commit -m "Add feature: your feature name"
    ```